 Phil placed 76084 in his back garden and gave her a cosmetic makeover.
 Sadly, Phil died in the early 1990s and the future of the locomotive became a little uncertain.
 She was bought from Phil’s daughter and moved to Morpeth.

 A very informative article with a photograph of Phil appeared in Steam Railway magazine.

 That’s when the story of 76084 Locomotive Company Limited starts.
 76084 was returned to steam in May 2013 and to traffic in July 2013 after a 16 year restoration programme.
 The restoration was helped immensely by the assistance of the North Norfolk Railway providing up front steaming fees to finance the latter stages of the work.

-Now we have completed the fitting and testing of the necessary safety technologies, brought 76084 up to main line standards mechanically and have run on the main line from Cromer to Holt.
-We are equipping our Support Coach with the necessary tools and equipment to run further afield on Network Rail.
-You can help us by adding to our KEEP Fund (Kit for Emergency Engineering Problems).
+Now we have completed the fitting and testing of the necessary safety technologies, brought 76084 up to main line standards mechanically and have run on the main line from Cromer to Holt for the North Norfolk Railway as well as some main line charters.

 Our latest initiative follows on from a very successful boiler tube sponsorship appeal and is the sponsorship of parts loaned from Classmate 76077 during 76084’s restoration.
 Follow the link for more information.